Mental Health Facilities Pomona, CA

 Canyon Ridge Hospital - 4.5 miles from Pomona, CA

 Canyon Ridge Hospital is a mental health facility in Chino, CA, located at 5353 G Street, 91710 zip code area.
-Canyon Ridge Hospital provides hospital inpatient treatment and partial hospitalization/day treatment.
-Canyon Ridge Hospital provides activity therapy, integrated dual diagnosis disorder treatment and group therapy to young adults, adults and children / adolescents.
+Canyon Ridge Hospital provides partial hospitalization/day treatment and hospital inpatient treatment.
+Canyon Ridge Hospital provides cognitive behavioral therapy, behavior modification and integrated dual diagnosis disorder treatment to adults, children / adolescents and seniors 65 or older.
 Canyon Ridge Hospital also supports seniors or older adults and people requiring dual diagnosis treatment.
-Additional services offered by Canyon Ridge Hospital consist of psychosocial rehabilitation services, case management and diet and exercise counseling.
+Additional services offered by Canyon Ridge Hospital consist of case management, psychosocial rehabilitation services and diet and exercise counseling.

 Learn More